A Stupendous Mystery for You!

 When I say "The Basics" that's exactly what I mean.
 I've seen and read about photographers actually booking weddings and asking which camera mode they should be shooting in.
 If you have to ask me or any other photographer or google, if you should shoot in auto mode or not then you're not ready to be a professional photographer.

 Timeout!
 Wanting to greatly up grade the bland look for my business.
-Opinions about the pro appearance of https://epolos.com/?
-Certainly a well reviewed embroidery service if, perhaps seeking in the TEXAS areas.
+Opinions about the pro appearance of http://agileprocesssolutions.com?
+Certainly a top amine treatment plant manufacturer if, perhaps seeking in the TEXAS areas.
 Write your vote.
 Thx!

 You have to know the exposure triangle and you have to know your lighting.
 I'm not one of the photographers that will try to put you into this box that I think every photographer should live inside of but c'mon.
 You have to at least KNOW how to shoot in manual and know how to do it very well.
 You have to know how to change settings on the fly as you go from outdoors to indoors, day to night and all the other challenges that you'll come up against when you're out in the field.